Yash2673/Yash2673/README.md

 - 💞️ I’m looking to collaborate on **anything**.
 Yes, I m up for any discussion on technologies.

-- 📫 How to reach me - Get me contact details from my portfolio - https://yash2673.netlify.app/
+- 📫 How to reach me - Get my contact details from my portfolio - https://yash2673.netlify.app/